 Substitution/Waiver for any required course must be approved through student petition.
-An official transcript and catalog description from the year the course was completed must accompany the petition.
-For non-comparable courses, Department Chairs will be consulted to determine course acceptability.
-Even with an approved substitution/waiver, students must complete a minimum of 60 units for graduation, have a minimum of 18 units in the major, 19 units in general education and complete the residency requirement.
+An official transcript and catalog description must accompany the petition.
+For noncomparable courses, Department Chairs will be consulted to determine course acceptability.
+Even with an approved waiver, students must complete a minimum of 60 units for graduation, have a minimum of 18 units in the major, 19 units in general education and complete the residency requirement.